Founded in 2007 by former U.S. Reconnaissance Marines, Invictus is a Boynton Beach-based provider of security and training services.

-In 2011, Noblin sought help regarding the government procurement process from Jackie Rule, Government Contracting Specialist from the Florida SBDC at Palm Beach State College through its Procurement Technical Assistance Center (PTAC).
-Since then, Noblin has taken advantage of the Florida SBDC’s no-cost professional business consulting and training events in the areas of government contracting and accelerating the growth of his business.
-With assistance from the Florida SBDC, the company has renovated their office space, hired approximately 20 additional security personnel, and secured two U.S. Government Logistics Support Contracts for operations in the Dominican Republic and Haiti.
+In 2011, Noblin sought help regarding the government procurement process from the Florida Procurement Technical Assistance Center.
+Since then, Noblin has taken advantage of no-cost professional business consulting and training events in the areas of government contracting and accelerating the growth of his business from the Florida Procurement Technical Assistance Center and Florida SBDC, respectively.
+With assistance from the Florida Procurement Technical Assistance Center, the company has renovated their office space, hired approximately 20 additional security personnel, and secured two U.S. Government Logistics Support Contracts for operations in the Dominican Republic and Haiti.

 Invictus, a Service-Disabled Veteran-Owned Small Business, has grown from a two-man operation to employing a full-time staff of 20 and a part-time staff of five.
 According to the duo, what sets them apart from other security service providers is their dedication to training officers.
 As the only Security Training Academy in Florida approved by the Department of Veterans Affairs, they recruit, hire, and employ a large number of U.S. Military Veterans.